 Is abortion the right option for me?

 Abortion is very common, and people have abortions for many different reasons.
 Only you know what’s best for you, but good information and support can really help you make the decision that is best for your own health and well-being.

 Why do people decide to have an abortion?

 If you’re thinking about having an abortion, you’re so not alone.
 Millions of people face unplanned pregnancies every year, and about 4 out of 10 of them decide to get an abortion.
 Some people with planned pregnancies also get abortions because of health or safety reasons.
-Overall, 1 in 4 women in the U.S. will have an abortion by the time they’re 45 years old.
+Overall, about 1 in 4 women in the U.S. will have an abortion by the time they’re 45 years old.